Frontline Gibraltar: The Evacuation of the Rock

-As such, despite protests from the fatigued evacuees, the transports navigated the Atlantic war-zone to Britain.
+As such, despite protests from the fatigued evacuees, the transport ships navigated the Atlantic warzone to Britain.
 Had the transports been attacked, one British Admiral claimed it would have been the worst maritime disaster in history.
-Most evacuated Gibraltarians remained in London throughout the war, where they would endure the worst of The Blitz within houses rendered empty by occupants who themselves had fled to safer locations in the British countryside.Those who were sent to Madeira were luckier and enjoyed a relatively peaceful war.
-Many more were sent to Jamaica, where they inhabited a camp now comprising part of the University of the West Indies.
+Most evacuated Gibraltarians remained in London throughout the war, where they would endure the worst of The Blitz.

-The success of the 1942 Allied invasion of North Africa, which Gibraltar had been strategically vital in, negated any realistic possibility of invasion or attack at the territory.
-This prompted calls from evacuees and those who remained in Gibraltar for repatriation.
-The civilian population was still regarded as a potential nuisance by the British.
-Gibraltar retained its strategic importance, and Britain saw its dominance of Mediterranean commerce and the associated Suez Canal zone as a lynch-pin in its post-war cling to great power status.
+The success of the 1942 Allied invasion of North Africa, in which Gibraltar had played a key role, negated any realistic possibility of invasion or attack of the territory.
+This prompted calls for repatriation, but the civilian population were still regarded as a potential nuisance by the British.
+Gibraltar retained its strategic importance, and Britain hoped that dominance of Mediterranean commerce and the associated Suez Canal zone could help it cling on to great power status post-war.
 Moreover, many homes had been demolished to facilitate militarisation, and an extensive homelessness crisis was feared should the evacuees return too soon.
 As such, the return was delayed.
 Many were moved to camps outside of Belfast, within which conditions were said to be appalling.
 Over 6,000 evacuees remained within camps such as these by the war’s end, with the last Gibraltarian returning home in 1951.

 - Constantine, S., Community and Identity: The Making of Modern Gibraltar Since 1704